 Students come together monthly for our "School Sings".
-At each Sing, one of the six "Pillars of Character" (Trustworthiness, Respect, Responsibility, Fairness, Caring and Citizenship) is discussed and students from each class are recognized for demonstrating the identified Pillar.
+At each Sing, one of our Bear Necessities (Be Safe, Respectful, Responsible) is discussed and students from each class are recognized for demonstrating the expectation.
 Students and staff then sing a variety of songs together to re-enforce our sense of community.